magnetophon/VoiceOfFaust/README.md

 A voice synthesizer/effects machine.

+It turns any monophonic sound into a synthesizer.
+The name was chosen because I use it mostly to turn my voice into a singing robot, and it's made in [faust](http://faust.grame.fr)

-Partly a port of https://github.com/magnetophon/VocSynth to faust (http://faust.grame.fr), partly adding in some new stuff that is not possible in puredata.
+It started life as a port of [VocSynth](https://github.com/magnetophon/VocSynth) to faust (http://faust.grame.fr), partly adding in some new stuff that is not possible in puredata.

 More information on how it works can be found here: